 Your information has been modified successfully.
 Do you want to save your changes?

 The concept of human capital development is quite recent.
-Not so long ago, employers were not generally investing in widespread, formal employee training and development.
+In the past, employers were not generally investing in widespread, formal employee training and development.
 Executive development was expected to be done in-house, either by rising slowly through the management ranks or by moving to another company.
 Certainly it was not usually achieved via an executive training program or executive development program.
-Even the concept of "human capital" was not thought of.
+Even the concept of "human capital" is relatively new.

-But rising demand for an increasingly skilled workforce, combined with a growing trend of people to move from company to company, has made corporate investment in human capital development more appealing.
+But rising demand for an increasingly skilled workforce, combined with a growing trend of people moving from company to company, has made corporate investment in human capital development more appealing.

 Management training courses are perhaps the oldest form of human capital development.
 These first appeared in the post-WWII era, when business academics studying the new multi-national companies realized they had developed complex organizational structures that would require bespoke training courses in organizational development and organizational management.

 Ultimately, investing in human capital development is a must for any organization intent on maintaining market advantage over its competitors.
 Recently we have seen a huge transformation to the classic business model with a growth of online vending, the rise of social media, and an increasing focus towards start-ups and apps.
 But behind all these still lies the human brain, which is why companies should always invest in human capital development.